May 16, 2018

 Finding a Second Chance

 I had been active in the Church again for only three months when I started to feel lost.
 I had cut those things out of my life that were keeping me from my Heavenly Father, but I needed to progress — to find my purpose and a second chance in life.
-That was when the Pathway missionaries joined our Sunday School class.
-As they explained PathwayConnect, one thing in particular caught my attention, “PathwayConnect is a stepping stone to true success.”
+That was when the service missionaries assigned to BYU-Pathway joined our Sunday School class.
+As they explained PathwayConnect, one thing in particular caught my attention: “PathwayConnect is a stepping stone to true success.”

 When I started my application, I remember thinking, “I am a high school dropout.
 How am I going to get through these courses?
 I haven’t been to school in seven years.”
 Yet I knew Heavenly Father wanted me to succeed and would help me accomplish anything, and through these courses, I learned that I really could be a college student and discovered talents I never knew I had.
 I came to truly see myself as a daughter of a loving Heavenly Father, capable of learning and progressing.